-Standing Orders for a Parish Council is one of the 3 key Governance documents alongside the Financial Regulations and Code of Conduct and needs to read in conjunction with these other 2 documents.
-They govern the conduct and transaction of business at meetings of the Council, and its Committees and Sub-Committees.
+Standing Orders for a Parish Council is one of the three key Governance documents alongside the Financial Regulations and Code of Conduct and needs to be read in conjunction with these other two documents.
+They govern the conduct and transaction of business at meetings of the Council, its committees and sub-committees.

 Standing Orders are necessary for regulating the practical arrangements to give effect to statutory requirements.
-They provide the Council with a methodology in respect of how Councillors conduct business and make decisions.
+They provide the Council with a methodology in respect of how councillors conduct business and make decisions.
 This consistent and logical system should deliver transparent, efficient and effective decision making and prevent unlawful activity occasioned by unclear, inconsistent or ad hoc processes.
 They provide checks and balances that should ensure coherent and sound governance.

 These standing orders are based on the 2018 model standing order published by the National Association of Local Councils revised in 2020.
 Standing orders that are in bold type contain legal and statutory requirements.
-It is recommended that councils adopt them without changing them or their meaning.
 Standing orders not in bold are designed to help councils operate effectively but they do not contain statutory requirements so they may be adopted as drafted or amended to suit a council's needs.